-A chilling wind and freezing temperatures, constantly going from indoors to outdoors and back again and the hot air coming from your radiators: in the winter, your skin has to endure a lot.
-Thanks to all of this, your skin dries out and flakes easily and you can also suffer from red patches.
-But if you adjust your skincare ritual for the cold months with these 6 tips, you’ll get through winter and still keep your glow.
+A chilling wind and freezing temperatures, constantly moving indoors, out and back again, and the hot air coming from your radiators: in the winter, your skin goes through the works.
+We all know the side-effects: dry, flaky skin, occasionally decorated with oh-so-attractive red patches.
+But if you adjust your skincare regimen for the cold months with these 6 tips, you’ll get through winter and still keep your glow.

 1. Use an exfoliator.

-The winter makes your skin feel more vulnerable, so perhaps exfoliating seems a bit odd, but it’s actually especially good to do during the colder months.
+The winter makes your skin feel more vulnerable, so perhaps exfoliating seems a bit odd.
+However, it’s actually remarkably beneficial to do during the colder months.
 When you use an exfoliator, you rid your skin of dead cells and make room for new ones.
 This makes your skin stronger and more resilient.
-Even more importantly, a good exfoliator ensures that your serums and creams are completely absorbed, which is exactly what your skin needs during winter.
+Even more importantly, a good exfoliator ensures that your serums and creams are completely absorbed, which is precisely what your skin needs during winter.

 It doesn’t matter if you exfoliate in the morning or at night, as long as you do it the recommended 1-2 times per week.
 If you notice that your skin is tingling, patchy, red, or becoming drier, it’s wise to do it less often with milder products.
-After exfoliating, your skin becomes more active and therefore needs more nutrition, so it’s a good idea to supplement your skincare with a serum or ampoules.
+Your skin becomes more active after exfoliating and therefore needs more nutrition, so it’s a good idea to supplement your skincare with a serum or ampoules.

 2. Choose richer creams